1991 United Nations Secretary-General selection: 1996 selection

 Boutros-Ghali ran unopposed in 1996 for a second term, receiving votes from 14 of the 15 members of the Security Council.
-However, he was vetoed by the United States due to disputes over UN peacekeeping missions and unpaid UN dues.
+However, he was vetoed by the United States due to political fallout from the Battle of Mogadishu.
 After the other Security Council members failed to persuade the United States to change its position, the 1996 selection was thrown open to other candidates.
 Boutros-Ghali became the only Secretary-General to be denied a second term.